 Americans of all income classes have faced the difficulties of restoring their life after a catastrophe or other emergency.
 Access to personal banking, insurance, medical, and other information is critical in these difficult periods for continuing the rehabilitation process rapidly and efficiently.

 That is exactly why we made this guide.
-Whether you are saving for a rainy day, retirement, or when SHTF, finances should be understood by every prepper.
+Whether you are saving for a rainy day, retirement, or when SHTF and there’s an economic collapse, finances should be understood by every prepper.

 Let’s dive in.

 Why You Should Do Financial Prepping

 Doing financial prepping can bring about massive stress for a lot of households.
 But it doesn’t have to be stressful if you take some baby steps and stick to a sensible plan.

 But why should you even do this in the first place?

 Firstly, you will become more independent.
 Media has told us that we must go to school, learn a profession, and serve for the rest of our lives.
 They teach us to work for a guy in order to help them get wealthier.
 You are completely reliant on them at all times.

 That will adjust your pay, hours, and can even fire you at any time.
 We have now been dependent on the government to take care of us while we are in financial difficulty.
 Millions of people are still receiving aid and food stamps today.
 However, who would these people turn to if there is a financial disaster?
 The answer is no one – they’ll need to take care of themselves.

 Secondly, you will be able to cover the debt during a financial crisis.
 During Argentina’s economic crisis for example, people were only allowed to borrow $250 a week from their banks to cover their bills.
 The bill collectors, on the other hand, would not be flexible.